emmanuelkumah/blog-app/README.md

 # What is the project about
-This project enables logged in users to create a post, view and read the published posts
+This project enables logged in users to create blog posts, view and read the published posts

 ## Features
 - Google Login authentication